Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-27-humanitarian_sq.md

 ---
 layout: doc
-title: Cartographie humanitaire
+title: Humanitarian Mapping
-permalink: /fr/coordination/humanitarian/
+permalink: /sq/coordination/humanitarian/
-lang: fr
+lang: sq
 category: coordination
 ---

-# Cartographie humanitaire
+# Humanitarian Mapping

 ![HotGuideLogo](http://hotosm.org/sites/default/themes/hot_theme/logo.png)

-> Ce guide peut être téléchargé : [humanitarian_fr.odt](/files/humanitarian_fr.odt) ou [humanitarian_fr.pdf](/files/humanitarian_fr.pdf)
+> This guide may be downloaded as [humanitarian_en.odt](/files/humanitarian_en.odt) or [humanitarian_en.pdf](/files/humanitarian_en.pdf)
 > Reviewed 2015-09-18

 Thank you for volunteering to help the local communities and the Aid Organisations responding to this crisis by providing updated map data for them.